tableau/mobile-app-bootstrap-cordova/README.md

 7. Run the simulator:
 `$ ionic emulate android --target='XYZ' -l -c -s`
 The flags set up a live reload server so that saved changes in the HTML, CSS, and JavaScript in the www folder will reflect in the app.
 You may be prompted to select an address to run the simulator on.
 Selecting any of the options is fine.
 You may need to refresh the simulator by entering the command 'r' if the app appears partially blank after updating.
 Substitute 'XYZ' in the above command with an installed emulator.
 You can see the emulators that are available by running the following command from the root folder of the project:
-`$ cordova run --list`.
+`$ cordova run --list`
 You can install new or additional emulators using [AVDs] (https://developer.android.com/studio/run/managing-avds.html) in Android Studio.

 ## Deploying on a Device
 Open the project in Android Studio.
 Plug in the target device with a USB cable.
-In Terminal, run:
-`$ ionic prepare android`
-Then build the app in Xcode.
+Load the app using [AVDs] (https://developer.android.com/studio/run/managing-avds.html) in Android Studio.

 ## Learning about the Frameworks
 *Cordova/Phonegap*